Indochina Link Vietnam

 The buyer purchases specific assets (machinery, real estate, IP, contracts) from the target.
 The target company continues to exist — minus the transferred assets.

 When to use: acquiring specific production capacity, real estate, or IP without inheriting the entity’s history.
-More complex due to individual asset transfer requirements, but cleaner from a liability perspective.
+It is generally more complex due to individual asset transfer formalities, but much cleaner from a liability perspective.

-• A foreign investor acquires shares/capital in a Vietnamese company for the first time (creating FDI status)
+• A foreign investor acquires shares/capital in a Vietnamese company for the first time (thereby creating FDI status)

 • An existing foreign investor’s ownership percentage changes